Tanmay-R-Choudhary/Gravity-Simulation/README.md

 The project uses pygame to setup an environment and numpy for caculation.
 Although, I have made the calculations in such a way so that it includes the z-axis too, since pygame has only 2d functionality, all the values in that axis are 0.

-For the example, let's assume "src" is the parent directory of these files.
+For the demo, let's assume "src" is the parent directory of these files.

 ## Example Code